mika-f/plana/README.md

-# Udon Obfuscator
+# Plana

-Udon Obfuscator is a powerful obfuscator for UdonSharp, containing a variety of features which provide protection for your source code.
+Plana is a powerful general purpose obfuscator for C#, but optimized for Unity and UdonSharp, containing a variety of features which provide protection for your source code from the hackers.

 ## Key Features

 - cli and unity integration
+- support C#, Unity C#, and UdonSharp
 - pluggable

 ## Official Plugins